pippinbarr/i-shoot/process/Process-Journal.md

 At any rate, writing this makes me think I can lean harder on the language of killing more than anything.
 The rest of it... well I think it works fine, no big deal.
 But the killing has to hit at least a little harder than it is right now.
 The possibility of knifing one of them would also be kind of interesting I suppose, but that's getting pretty fiddly?
 I should also let them get off a shot or two, even if it hits, that would be fine.

 More focus on that, then it's good to go, let's say.

+---

+# Saturday, 8 December 2018, 9:51AM --- This project is a failure?

+Conversation yesterday with J+M about failure of "I shoot".
+Led to thought in the bath about radical reshaping of it.
+Abandon entirely the Counter-Strike element.
+Abandon the spatial realism.
+Turn it into a game in which you just voice a sequence of horrible actions.
+Maybe even generative at that point.
+Neverending.
+Maybe somehow with just enough suggestion of narrative that you'd keep going for quite a while before realising it won't end?
+How would you do that?
+Maybe craft the first three or so and then drop into generation after that?
+I need to think about it, but maybe this saves the project?
+More thought later.